 Cornell Cinema has been cited as one of the best campus film exhibition programs in the country, screening over 150 different films/videos each year, many shown in conjunction with academic courses, five to seven nights a week in the beautiful Willard Straight Theatre.
 The space features the largest screen in Ithaca, Dolby Digital Surround Sound and the best projection in the area, with facilities to handle archival 35mm reel-to-reel prints, DCP (including high quality 3D), and other digital formats.
 16mm prints can also be accommodated with portable projectors.
 Each semester-long schedule includes an array of classic Hollywood and foreign films, documentaries, recent international cinema, silent films with live musical accompaniment, cult classics, experimental work, and recent Hollywood and arthouse hits, in addition to guest appearances by visiting filmmakers.
 Many films are introduced by faculty or graduate students, and some are followed by faculty panel discussions and/or receptions.

-Additional support provided by a grant from the New York State Council on the Arts under Governor Andrew M. Cuomo’s Regional Economic Development Council Initiative, and by an annual grant from the Cornell Council for the Arts.
+Cornell Cinema's programs are additionally made possible by the New York State Council on the Arts under Governor Andrew M. Cuomo’s Regional Economic Development Council Initiative, and by an annual grant from the Cornell Council for the Arts.

 Cornell Cinema was established in 1970 as a university film society, but has evolved into a regional exhibition program with a national reputation.
 Its primary mission is educational: to expose audiences to a diverse range of cinematic experiences (classics, documentaries, experimental work, silent films, international cinema, shorts programs, alternative animation) that would otherwise not be offered in the area, and to supplement these with educational services that enhance viewers’ appreciation of the art form (media maker presentations, faculty introductions, and panel discussions with experts on subject matter).
 Its secondary mission is to offer the campus community affordable, second-run popular Hollywood entertainment.